vishgm/wine-variety-prediction/README.md

 ## About this Repository:

 This was a Data Science assignment.
-The dataset used for this model is private.

 ## Problem Statement: